Tinkerforge/doc/en/source/Hardware/Bricks/Master_Brick.rst

 Features
 --------

+* Up to **four** Bricklets useable over USB
 * Is the basis to build stacks
 * Usable with cable based and wireless Master Extensions
-* One USB port and **four** Bricklet ports

 Description
 -----------

-The Master :ref:`Brick <product_overview_bricks>`
-is equipped with a 32-bit ARM microcontroller and can be used for two purposes.
+The Master :ref:`Brick <product_overview_bricks>` can be used for two purposes:
 First of all it has **four** :ref:`Bricklet <product_overview_bricklets>` ports and therefore is ideally suited for applications where a many Bricklets are used.
+These can be directly controlled over the **USB** interface of the Master Brick.
+This way USB sensors, like temperature or humidity sensors, or USB actors, like relais, can be created according to your individual needs.

 Secondly, the Master Brick can be used for communication purposes.
-When building a stack the lowermost Master Brick acts as the master of this stack and routes all communication between the boards of the stack and the PC.
-Other Master Bricks in the stack provide their attached Bricklets.
+When building a stack the lowermost Master Brick acts as the master of this stack and routes all communication between the boards of the stack and the controlling device.
+Other Master Bricks in the stack detect that they do not act as a master and will only provide their attached Bricklets.
+This way only one USB connection, the to the lowermost Master Brick, is necessary.

-Normally the communication with a stack is routed over the **USB** connection of the Master Brick.
-This can be changed with :ref:`Master Extensions
-<product_overview_master_extensions>`.
-There are Master Extensions for cable
-based interfaces (**RS485**, **Ethernet**) and wireless interfaces (**WIFI**).
-Extensions are plugged on the topside of the master.
+The USB connection of the Master Brick can be changed with :ref:`Master Extensions <product_overview_master_extensions>`.
+There are Master Extensions for cable based interfaces (**RS485**, **Ethernet**) and wireless interfaces (**WIFI**).
+This way Bricks and Bricklets can be directly controlled from devices inside a network (WIFI or Ethernet) or can be interconnected over large distances (RS485).

-The maximum stack consists of (bottom to top) 1x Step-Down Power Supply, 1x Master Brick, 8x Bricks, 2x Master Extensions.
-With all Bricks being Master Bricks in a stack up to 36 Bricklets can be connected to a single stack.
+The maximum stack consists of (bottom to top): 1x Step-Down Power Supply, 1x Master Brick, 8x arbitrarily Bricks, 2x Master Extensions.
+With all Bricks being Master Bricks in a stack up to 9 Master Bricks x 4 Bricklets each = 36 Bricklets can be connected to a single stack.

 Technical Specifications